 by Chelsy Deventer and Thea Debbaut

 The exemptions from remittance of payroll withholding tax are currently an important support measure for many companies.
 More and more employers are making use of these exemptions, for example for research and development (R&D), shift and night work, or overtime.
 However, due to the growing use of these measures, combined with the impact of inflation and wage indexations, the cost for the government is rising sharply.
 In 2024, this cost amounted to no less than €4.36 billion.
-To limit the impact on the budget, a draft law has been published introducing a general correction factor from 2027 onwards.
+To limit the impact on the budget, the Programme Act of 30 May 2026 introduces a correction factor as of 1 January 2027.

 97% for remuneration paid or granted between 1 January 2027 and 31 December 2027;